First Step: personal accountability – weight is what I eat, not something imposed by an outside force.

 Breads • Pastas • Sticky rice • Rubbery eggs • Chicken

 Sometimes these foods will pass, but often they will become stuck.
-Sometimes people try to put things on the foods to make them flow easier down the Lap-band — like butter, fatty dressings, or other vehicles to try and slide these foods down the Lap-band.
+Sometimes people try to put things on the foods to make them flow easier down the Lap-band — like butter, fatty dressings, or other vehicles to try and slide these foods down.
 This overcompensation simply leads to calories added to your daily diet — translated — you become fat.

 The last two items on the list can be modified so that they can be consumed.
 Eggs do not have to be made rubbery — often these are scrambled eggs.
 You can make scrambled eggs that are not rubbery (see recipes).
 Lets make another jump here — a portion is one egg, not two eggs, not three eggs, not those silly four-six, or eight egg breakfasts advertised as value — such is not value, such is gluttony.

 Chicken is good for Lap-band surgery patients to eat if you….beat it, beat it

 Chicken is a meat that is healthy for you, but often it is made where it is too dry, or too tough.
 When going to holiday meals, in my particular group of friends, chicken is cooked in one manner — so that it is dried out, and one step from being chicken jerky.
 In fact, I never knew that chicken could be moist — and I eat at a lot of restaurants.
 Once I discovered that chicken can be tender I was amazed (and I don’t mean those fried strips called chicken tenders, because they are simply another road to fatville).
 Part of making chicken tender appeals to me a lot — you get a hammer and you beat it.
 There are some moist chicken recipes in our section, and again, these work well — but lets talk about beating a piece of chicken meat.